syncfusion-content/xamarin-docs/Xamarin/StepProgressBar/Orientation.md

 # Orientation

-The StepProgressBar control provides options to change the default orientation so a multi-step process can be visualized in horizontal or vertical orientation.
+The StepProgressBar control provides options to change the default orientation, so a multi-step process can be visualized in horizontal or vertical orientation.

 ## Horizontal